 Total votes cast 180

-The long crack; the major feature of the buttress proves to be an awkward customer and quite high in the grade.
-A slippery layback or awkward jamming start (5a?) leads to an tricky wide section off the ledge and another wide section to enter the upper crack.
-Escape out left at the top or move right for the extend reach of the short Direct Finish, HVS 5a.
+The long crack that is the major feature of the buttress proves to be an awkward customer and quite high in the grade.
+A slippery layback or awkward jamming start (5a?) leads to a tricky wide section off the ledge and another wide section to enter the upper crack.
+Escape out left at the top or move right for the extended reach of the short Direct Finish, HVS 5a.

 Login to your ROCKFAX account to add your comments - Search for comments.